Paweł Jan Sapieha

 Paul John Sapieha (Povilas Jonas Sapiega) (1609-1665) was a Polish–Lithuanian nobleman (szlachcic).

-Sapieha became a Hussar Rotmistrz in 1633, courtier in 1635, Obozny of Lithuania in 1638, Podstoli of Lithuania in 1645, voivode of the Vitebsk Voivodeship in 1646, voivode of the Vilnius Voivodeship and Great Hetman of Lithuania in 1656.
+Sapieha became a Hussar Rotmistrz in 1633, courtier in 1635, Obozny of Lithuania in 1638, Podstoli of Lithuania in 1645, voivode of the Vitebsk Voivodeship in 1646, voivode of Vilnius and Grand Hetman of Lithuania in 1656.

 He participated in the Battle of Berestechko against Cossacks in 1651.
-During "The Deluge" he dislodged the Swedish troops from Lublin, took part in the siege of Warsaw and captured Tykocin Castle in 1657.
+During The Deluge he dislodged the Swedish troops from Lublin, took part in the siege of Warsaw and captured Tykocin Castle in 1657.
 Together with Stefan Czarniecki, he defeated the Russian army at the Battle of Polonka in 1660.

 He was a supporter of the vivente rege elections.

 Marriage and children

 He first married Zofia Zienowicz, with whom he had two children: